 Foreign Medical Graduates

 We accept foreign medical graduates into our program.
-We look for well qualified candidates and prefer applicants that have had U.S. clinical experience within the application year.
-If you need work authorization, our institution accepts J-1 Visas, Employment Authorization Documentation (EAD) and green cards.
+Our institution accepts J-1 Visas, Employment Authorization Documentation (EAD) and green cards.